qzc438/ontology-llm/README.md

 ```

 ### 5. Run Experiment:
 - Run the script: `python run_config.py`.
 - The result of the experiment will be stored in the folder `alignment`.
 - The evaluation of the experiment will be stored in the file `result.csv`.

 ## Repository Structure:

 ### 1. Data:
-- `data`: store the data from three OAEI tracks: conference, anatomy, and mse.
+- `data`: store the data from three OAEI tracks: Conference Track, Anatomy Track, and MSE Track.

 ### 2. Experiment:
 - `om_ontology_to_csv.py`: Retrival Agent Part 1.
 - `om_csv_to_database.py`: Retrival Agent Part 2.
 - `om_data_base_matching.py`: Matching Agent.
 - `run_config.py`: main function of the project.
 - `run_series_conference.py`: run all the conference alignment at one time.
 - `run_series_similarity.py`: run different similarity thresholds for one alignment at one time.
 - `util.py`: util component of the project.
 - `alignment`: store experiment results.
 - `llm_matching.py`: examples using purely LLMs (without agent) for general matching tasks.
 - `llm_om.py`: an example of using purely LLMs (without agent) for ontology matching.

 FAQ(s):
 (1) Why Retrival Agent has two parts `om_ontology_to_csv.py` and `om_csv_to_database.py`?